akimovpro/clpbrd/README.md

 defaults write org.p0deje.Maccy clipboardCheckInterval 0.1 # 100 ms
 ```

+### AI Clipboard Processing

+Maccy can send copied text to OpenAI.
+Enable this in preferences and provide
+your API key and a prompt in the **Advanced** pane.
+When turned on, text
+copies will be transformed by the GPT model before being put back on the
+clipboard.

 ## FAQ

 ### Why doesn't it paste when I select an item in history?